-The discovery of the Bermudas is attributed to the Spanish -- probably the navigator Juan Bermúdez -- sometime before 1511, because in that year a map published in the Legatio Babylonica included "La Bermuda" among the Atlantic islands.
+The discovery of Bermuda is attributed to the Spanish—probably the navigator Juan Bermúdez—sometime before 1511, because in that year a map published in the Legatio Babylonica included “La Bermuda” among the Atlantic islands.
 A little over a century later, the English staked a claim to Bermuda and began colonization.

-In 1609, the flagship of Admiral Sir George Somers, the Sea Venture, was wrecked on Bermuda's reefs while en route to the colony at Jamestown, Virginia.
-The dauntless crew built two pinnaces (small sailing ships) and headed on to the American colony, but three sailors hid out and remained on the island.
-They were Bermuda's first European settlers.
-Just 3 years later, the Bermuda islands were included in the charter of the Virginia Company, and 60 colonists were sent there from England.
-St. George Town was founded soon after.
+In 1609, the flagship of Admiral Sir George Somers, the Sea Venture, was wrecked on Bermuda’s reefs while en route to the colony at Jamestown, Virginia.
+The dauntless crew built two small sailing ships called the Deliverance and the Patience and headed on to the American colony, but three sailors hid out and remained on the island.
+They were Bermuda’s first European settlers.
+Just 3 years later, the Bermuda islands were included in the charter of the Virginia Company and 60 colonists were sent there from England.
+The Town of St. George’s was founded soon after in 1612.

-Puritan Justice -- Many tales are told about the fate of persons condemned for witchcraft during the 1600s.
-Anyone suspected of collusion with the devil was thrown into St. George's Harbour; whoever did not sink was adjudged guilty.
+Many tales are told about the fate of persons condemned for witchcraft during the 1600s.
+Anyone suspected of collusion with the devil was thrown into St. George’s Harbour; whoever did not sink was judged guilty.
 Many women floated because of their skirts and petticoats.
 The first woman to be found floating after her trial was Jeanne Gardiner, in 1651.
-Since her failure to plunge to the depths "proved" that she was a witch, the court ordered her removed from the water; she was then burned at the stake.
-Not only women, however, were tried for witchcraft; in 1652, a man was condemned to death for having cast a spell over his neighbor's turkeys.
+Since her failure to plunge to the depths “proved” that she was a witch, the court ordered her removed from the water; she was then burned at the stake.
+Not only women were tried for witchcraft; in 1652, a man was condemned to death for having cast a spell over his neighbor’s turkeys.
 Justice in those Puritan times was stern, in Bermuda no less than in the American colonies.